-If you are the parent living in Harrisburg or other community in Central Pennsylvania and you have a minor-aged child who qualifies for Deferred Action status, talk to immigration lawyer Tabetha Tanner at Tanner Law Offices, LLC, in Camp Hill.
+If you are a parent living in Harrisburg or another community in Central Pennsylvania and you have a minor-aged child who qualifies for Deferred Action status, talk to immigration lawyers at Tanner Law Offices, LLC, in Camp Hill.
 We will work with you to help your child get the legal status to which he or she is entitled to.

 How Long Will Legal Status Be Extended?

 The Deferred Action and employment authorization will be valid for a period of two (2) years.

 - Have entered the United States, with or without documents prior to your 16th birthday

 - Were under the age of 31 as of June 15, 2012